PieterjanVerhelst/eel-meta-analysis/README.md

 		+ `stour_data.csv`: dataset containing the raw detection data from the River Stour, '2013_stour' project
 		+ `stour_eel_meta.csv`: dataset containing the eel meta-data from the River Stour, '2013_stour' project
 		+ `stour_deployments.csv`: dataset containing the deployment meta-data from the River Stour, '2013_stour' project
+	+ `/nedap_meuse`:
+		+ `/raw_nedap_data`: folder containing the raw NEDAP tracking data from the River Meuse in The Netherlands.
+The data is separated in files with English and Dutch headers.
+		+ `nedap_meuse_eel_meta.csv`: dataset containing the eel meta-data from the River Meuse under the NEDAP tracking system in The Netherlands
+		+ `nedap_meuse_deployments.csv`: dataset containing the deployment meta-data from the River Meuse under the NEDAP tracking system in The Netherlands

 * `/interim:`
-	+ `deployments.csv`: dataset containing the station names and positions of the receivers from ETN and Stour project
+	+ `deployments.csv`: dataset containing the station names and positions of the receivers from ETN, Stour project and NEDAP project
 	+ `eel_meta_data.csv`: cleaned dataset containing the eel meta data from ETN and Stour project
 	+ `detection_data.csv`: cleaned dataset containing the detection data from ETN and Stour project
 	+ `/receivernetworks`: folder containing the generated files with the receiver networks per project